 Readings: The only required book for this course is House of Debt by Amir Sufi and Atif Mian.
-All other readings are articles which I will post on Canvas.
+All other readings are articles which are posted on Canvas.
 Please complete assigned readings before class.
 Many of the readings are difficult, so you should allow yourself plenty of time to complete them.

 Discussions: We will discuss most required readings during class.
 As mentioned above, many of these readings are difficult and so these discussions are critical to achieve understanding.
 A primary goal of these discussions is to gain new perspectives and learn from each other.
-If you are unable to attend a lecture in person, please submit a brief (no more than 1 page) reflection before class.
-Your reflection should address the questions listed with the reading (you do not need to address all of them), and can include both questions and comments.
-The reason I ask for reflections before class is so that I can incorporate them into discussions.
-Reflections can be submitted on Canvas.
+I hope and expect that we will have good attendance and participation for these discussions.
+If participation falls below the threshold needed for useful discussions, I will add a participation grade.

 Problem Sets: Problem sets will be assigned throughout the quarter.
-You are allowed to collaborate in small groups of no more than three people to complete them.
+You are allowed to collaborate with up to two other students on problem sets.
 However, each student must write and submit their own solutions.
 If you do collaborate, write down the names of the people you worked with at the top of the assignment.
 Assignments are due before class on Canvas.
 In order to receive credit, you must show your work and it must be legible.

-I encourage you to collaborate with other students, both for problem sets and studying.
-If you are having trouble finding study partners, feel free to email me and I will be happy to put you in contact with other students who are in a similar situation.
-The grader for this course is Frida Yao.
-If you believe there is an error in how a problem set was graded, please discuss it with her first.
-You should discuss the issue over email using tianzyao@uw.edu and carbon copy me on all correspondence.
+If you believe there is an error in how a problem set was graded, please discuss it with the grader (Yuhan Lee: re90234@uw.edu) first.
+You should discuss the issue over email and carbon copy me on all correspondence.
 If you are unable to resolve the problem, please let me know and I will regrade the entire assignment.